 In order to avoid hornets around a home or business, it is important to limit potential nesting areas by keeping bushes and trees trimmed, thinned, and open.

 Hornets are attracted to food sources, so all garbage cans around the property should be covered, and no food scraps, pet food, or bags of bird seed should be left out.
 Hornets are also attracted to certain perfumes, so limit the amount worn while outside.
-To get rid of hornets on your property call EXCEL today and have one of our experts visit you.
+To get rid of hornets on your property call EXCEL today and have one of our experts visit you and destroy the nest.